EvanRC/wired-regex-tutorial/gist-template.md

 ## Summary

 In this tutorial, I will be explaining the functionality of a Regex expression to help myself and others knowledge on the subject.
 In this tutorial we are going to narrow in on the example of Charaacter name validation in an MMORPG.
 For example, a name validation Regex could ensure that a character name starts with a letter, and can include letters, apostrophies, and spaces, with a total lengh of up to 20 characters.
-Here is Regex pattern that could do this:
- `^[A-Za-z][A-Za-z' ]{0,19}$`

 ## Table of Contents

 - [Anchors](#anchors)